 01

 Start with this video's job: This video walks through OpenAI's Codex 26.519 app update, explaining how features like app shots, official goal mode, remote computer use, plugin sharing, and browser annotations together push Codex from a terminal coding agent toward a full workspace agent.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 1:17, where the video says: “app, or a design issue, or some weird UI state in a browser, or a settings screen, or even another tool where the problem is visible but annoying to explain.
 With app shots, Codex can get that visual...”

 02